 Notes

-Prep Cornish Hens Ahead of Time: You can prepare the marinade and apply it to the hens the night before you plan to roast them.
-Store them in the fridge in an airtight container.
+Getting ahead: Marinate the hens up to one day before you plan to roast them.
+Store them in the fridge in a large ziplock bag or airtight container.
 You can also chop the vegetables ahead of time.
 The following day, stuff the hens as you wait for the oven to heat.

-How to store Cornish Hens: Once cooled, leftover cooked cornish hens can be stored in an airtight container in the fridge for up to 3 days.
+Storage: Once cooled, leftover cooked Cornish hens can be stored in an airtight container in the fridge for up to 3 days, or in the freezer for up to two months.